gnahiak2/kaihangs-random-bot/README.md

 - Logs whenever someone joins a channel in the CHANNEL_ID list into the channel specified by LOG_CHANNEL_ID
 - Logs whenever someone leaves a channel in the CHANNEL_ID list from the channel specified by LOG_CHANNEL_ID
-- Automatically kicks users in the BANNED_CHANNEL_ID list from the channel specified by CHANNEL_ID
 - Posts a public welcome message when a user joins the channel specified by CHANNEL_ID
 - A button to the welcome message that posts 20 :singaporeparrot: emojis when clicked
 - Another button to the welcome message that posts 20 :hehheh: emojis when clicked